software-mansion/cairo-lint/CONTRIBUTING.md

 ## Adding new lint rule

-In order to add a new rule, you must extend a [context](crates/cairo-lint-core/src/context.rs) with a new rule or whole rule group.
+In order to add a new rule, you must extend a [context](crates/cairo-lint-core/src/context.rs) with a new lint or whole lint group.

 ## Testing